soxueren/atsd/rule-engine/functions.md

 ### property(String `pattern`)

-Returns the first value in the collection of strings returned by the `property_values()` function.
+Returns the first value in a collection of strings returned by the `property_values()` function.
 The function returns an empty string if no property records are found.

 _Example_